rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 {{% chapter_header "Apollo Client with Pagination, Variables, Nested Objects and List Fields" "graphql-apollo-client-pagination" %}}

 You learned about GraphQL pagination and other GraphQL features in previous sections when you built the React with GraphQL application without Apollo.
-This section will introduce a couple of these features.
-This section wil introduce GraphQL variables.
+This section will introduce a couple of these features, like GraphQL variables.
 The `login` argument for the organization field in the previous query can be substituted with such a variable.
 First, you have to introduce the variable in your GraphQL query:

 {{< highlight javascript "hl_lines=2 3 13 14 15" >}}
 const GET_ORGANIZATION = gql`